KarlCrof/FiniteStateMachine/README.md

 # Discussion-

 * Control of the player's car is quite rudimentary.
 The player, via turning the potentiometer, controls the final position of the car.
-An extension for the game would be having the potentiometer represent 'turn left' and 'turn right' (from the centre point), as opposed to directly mapping to discrete positions.
+An extension for the game would be having the potentiometer represent 'turn left' and 'turn right' (from the centre potentiometer point), as opposed to directly mapping to discrete positions.
 The degree of the turn would correlate to the acceleration in that direction.
 This would add complexity because the player would then need to gauge the degree of turning required in order to follow the bend of the road or avoid obstacles (and yet, not have an unrecoverable amount of momentum from 'over-turning').
 * An [XY axis joystick](https://www.gearbest.com/development-boards/pp_76239.html) could be utilised instead of the potentiometer to control the player car's movement.
 An advantage the joystick has over the potentiometer is that it physically resets to a centred neutral position when not in use (via a spring mechanism).
 This would eliminate the need for the 'loading screen' state.
 The degree of the (horizontal) turn could either map to a continuous acceleration scale or be separated into discrete threshold breakpoints where the acceleration amount increases.
 * Movement in the Y axis could correlate either to a limited vertical degree of freedom (the car can move 'down the road' a certain amount), or alternatively, correlate to the action of accelerating and braking.
 Changing the velocity of the car would affect the rate at which elements on the screen appear to travel towards the player.
 This could be conveyed on the screen by a 'km/h' meter or by increasing the rate at which a distance meter increases/decreases.
 * The current win condition of passing a certain amount of cars is binary in that the player either wins or loses.
 There is no 'degree of winning'.
 The objective of the game would preferably be either: travel the furthest distance within a set time, or travel a target distance in the fastest time.
-Both of the win conditions promote continued playing of the game, to improve one's own score, and naturally lead to having 'high-scores'.
-These could be saved to the microcontroller's non-volatile memory and could be displayed in another potential game state.
+Both of the win conditions promote continued playing for improvement, provided there is sufficient difficulty, and naturally lead to having 'high-scores'.
+These could be saved to the microcontroller's non-volatile memory.
 * Supplementary to high-scores would be 'phantom racing'.
-That is, the game saving all actions the player makes, and then - if that game resulted in a high-score -  being able to race against a car that follows that exact pattern.
+That is, the game saving all actions the player makes, and then - if that game resulted in a high-score -  being able to race against a car that follows that exact movement pattern.
 * Initially, it was intended for the player to travel a set race track.
 This would involve the player having to turn left and right according to bends in the road that the player has to sequentially overcome.
 This was not implemented due to difficult in realising the road graphics with the chosen game perspective.
-Implementation of car turning would help realise this, where, turning the player's car would result in shifting and rotating the curved road edges to capture the new field of view and change in relative distances between the (now rotated) car and the road edges.
+Implementation of car turning would help realise this, where, turning the player's car would result in shifting and rotating the curved edges of the road to capture the new field of view and change in relative distances between the (now rotated) car and the road's edges.
+* Alternatively, a branching path for the game would have the player race against opponents around a race track with a top down view point.
+Here, turning would be relative to the player car's forward facing direction.
 * More states could be added to the state machine to add to the game's complexity.
-For example, having a 'start menu' which leads to multiple, selectable options (one of which being 'start a new game').
+For example, having a 'start menu' which leads to multiple, selectable options ('start game', 'options', 'high-scores').
 The in game engine could further utilise more than one state - for example having 'accelerating', 'braking' and 'maintaining speed' states depending on the player's input.
 Or, 'travelling normally' and 'sustaining damage' states, where there is a threshold of collision damage allowed before the game is over, rather than an instant-lose condition.
 * Additionally, animations (specifically a start menu and a game introductory sequence) could be captured in their own states.
 My idea for the 'game running' state was that it would start with a '3', '2', '1' countdown sequence and with the player's car passing over a chequered flag on the road surface.
+* The game is finally limited in that only one car (or set of cars) can appear on the screen at any one time.
+Having multiple cars on the screen would emphasise the requirement of 'weaving' to be able to succeed at the game.
+For this, the game engine needs to be adjusted slightly.
+Each car would need its own position values, with the game engine then drawing all cars that are currently visible on the screen.

 Most of the difficulty within this project was discovering and resolving edge cases in which the game states would not transition as expected.
-In addition to the game instantly restarting if the
+The game instantly restarting if the start button had been pressed while the game was running was one example.
+Another was pressing the pause button during the load screen state would end up pausing the load screen upon transition to the game running state.
+Both cases were resolved by making sure the 'pressed' flags were reset before transitioning to a state that specifically checked for them.
+Though an important learning point was "just because I don't expect (the button) to be pressed, doesn't mean it won't be".